This infrastructure was developed at Nexxen, where I’m currently employed.

 To make changes (add, delete, or edit), simply update the

-structure.
-Each change will be automatically detected by either theapp-of-appprojects
+appprojectsandappsetsdirectories using thekustomizestructure.
+Each change will be automatically detected by either theapp-of-appprojectsorapp-of-appsetsrespectively.

 Diagram: How It’s Working Together